-This specialised endoscopy decontamination online workshop will present you with the opportunity to refresh your knowledge of the latest guidelines, discover updates on electronic tracking systems and determine how to achieve efficient retention times.
+Featuring presentation videos and accompanying slides: Designed to give attendees the opportunity to refresh their knowledge on the latest guidelines, discover updates on electronic tracking systems and determine how to achieve efficient retention time, this online workshop offered an interactive platform to learn and network.

-Take away practical approaches with this relevant and useful guide for managing and understanding decontamination:
+With practical approaches explored, this online workshop was a relevant and useful guide for managing and understanding decontamination.
+With specific focus on:

 Introduction, instructions and leader’s opening remarks

-Helen Campbell, Chair of Southwest Branch and Shadow Director of Education, Institute of Decontamination Science
+Helen Campbell, Chair of Southwest Branch and Director of Education, Institute of Decontamination Science

 Following JAG guidelines: understanding and overcoming the common challenges